 How the Test is Performed

-A procedure called thoracentesis is used to get a sample of pleural fluid.
+A procedure called thoracentesis is performed to get a sample of pleural fluid.
 The sample is sent to a laboratory and examined under a microscope for signs of infection.
 The sample is also placed in a special dish (culture) to support the growth of microorganisms.
 It is then watched to see if bacteria or any other germs grow.
 This can take several days.

 How to Prepare for the Test